renctan/mongo-solr/README.md

 * Periodically sets checkpoints and automatically resumes from them.
 * Includes a client plugin for Mongo shell.
 * Supports indexing to multiple Solr Servers.
+* Supports connection to a replica set instance.

 # Ruby version